Daisy Pearce: Personal life

 Pearce studied a Bachelor of Nursing and Midwifery at La Trobe University, graduating in 2010 and receiving a Distinguished Alumni award in 2019.
 She worked as a midwife at Box Hill Hospital and lived in Eltham at the time.
 Pearce gave birth to twins with her partner, firefighter Ben O'Neill, in February 2019 via a caesarean section.
 Her son was diagnosed with dextrocardia while she was pregnant.
-In October 2020, Pearce and her family relocated to Porepunkah, near Bright, and she divided her time between there and Melbourne, before relocating with her family to Perth to commence her AFLW coaching career with West Coast in 2024.
+In October 2020, Pearce and her family relocated to Porepunkah, near Bright, and she divided her time between there and Melbourne, before relocating with her family to Perth to begin coaching at West Coast in 2024.

 In June 2021, Pearce participated in the annual Big Freeze at the 'G event to raise funds for motor neurone disease (MND) research, sliding into the ice bath at the MCG in costume as the titular character from the Australian animated series Bluey.
 The 2021 edition of the event raised more than $10 million for Neale Daniher's charity, Fight MND.
 Following her 50th AFLW game in 2022, which coincided with season 7's Pride Round, Pearce decided to sell her specially designed guernsey at auction and donate all funds to The Reach Foundation, a youth not-for-profit organisation established by former Melbourne player and president Jim Stynes.